FelixKratz/SketchyBar/docs/config/Animations.md

 sidebar_position: 1
 ---
 ## Animating the bar (Experimental)
+In the current stable release v2.6.0 animations are still experimental.
+The current HEAD improves speed and other animation properties drastically.

 All transitions between `<argb_hex>`, `<integer>` and `<positive_integer>` values can be animated, by prepending the animation command in front of any regular `--set` or `--bar` command: